5 Benefits of Gentle Sleep Training

 4. Lifelong Healthy Sleep Habits

 With sleep training, you’re not just teaching your baby to sleep well as an infant or toddler, you’re teaching this little person sleep habits that will last a lifetime!
-When your child wakes up in the middle of the night, you can feel confident that you have taught them the skills they need to easily go back to sleep.
+When your child has random night waking’s , you can feel confident that you have taught them the skills they need to easily go back to sleep.
+When a baby is learning to fall asleep on their own, the likelihood that they will be able to fall asleep and stay asleep will increase.
+This is a taught skill, anyone who says it’s not does not have the facts.

 One of the biggest benefits of sleep training your baby is SLEEP!
 For you and for your baby.
 They say when you have a baby you can say goodbye to the long nights of uninterrupted sleep that you had before your baby was born.
 That doesn’t have to be the case!
 Once you teach your baby to sleep through the night you too can enjoy sleeping through the night.
 It’s a win for both you and your baby.